tsackton/taelgar/_MoC/Templates and Scripts/Page Dates.md

 * born, created: these are used to determine at what point the page started to exist.
 If the page is a Ruler, PC, or NPC, born will be used.
 Otherwise created.
 * died, destroyed: these are used to determine at what point the page ceased to exist.
 If the page a Ruler, PC, or NPC, died will be used.
 Otherwise, destroyed
 * reignStart: For rulers only.
 When their reign started
-* reignEnd: For rulers only.
-When their reign ended
 * pageTargetDate: Used to define the "current year" for this page, mostly for debugging

 Logically, we can turn these into the following outputs: